odoo/documentation/accounting/receivables/customer_payments/followup.rst

 Getting paid and organizing customer reminders is always a difficult task, however it is critical for the health of the company to stay diligent about outstanding receivables.
-Fortunately, Odoo provides the right tools to track receivables, automate customer statements, and measure your performance.
+Fortunately, Twenty20 provides the right tools to track receivables, automate customer statements, and measure your performance.